 \subsection{What is a \textit{Provotype} and Why We Use It}

 How can we enhance user empowerment in AI RS?
-To explore this, we developed features on both settings and feed pages for more explicit information disclosure and user intervention than typical RS, embedding them into a \textit{provotype}: a provocative design artifact intended to spark discussion rather than advance toward final production \cite{to2022interactive}.
-Unlike standard prototypes, which imply refinement and usability testing, a \textit{provotype} "feels out the boundaries of a problem" and encourages participants to question assumptions.
-This draws on IDEO’s notion of \textit{"sacrificial concepts"} that are early-stage ideas used to provoke conversations and help imagine alternative futures \cite{carey2009tangible}.
-Prior work shows the value of \textit{provotypes} in surfacing tensions and fostering co-creation by inviting people to respond to concrete ideas rather than abstract questions \cite{brandt2012tools, boer2012provotypes}.
-As such, our \textit{provotype} serves two goals: 1) gather user feedback on proposed features, and 2) serve as a tangible means to provoke reflection and discussion about user agency and control in RS.
+To explore this, we created features on both settings and feed pages for more explicit information disclosure and user intervention than typical RS, and embedded them into a \textit{provotype}: a provocative design artifact meant to spark discussion rather than move toward final production \cite{to2022interactive}.
+Unlike standard prototypes, which imply refinement and usability testing, a \textit{provotype} “feels out the boundaries of a problem” and encourages participants to question assumptions.
+This draws on IDEO’s notion of \textit{“sacrificial concepts”} that are early-stage ideas used to provoke conversations and help imagine alternative futures \cite{carey2009tangible}.
+Prior work shows the value of \textit{provotypes} in surfacing tensions and supporting co-creation by providing concrete ideas to respond to rather than abstract questions \cite{brandt2012tools, boer2012provotypes}.
+As such, our \textit{provotype} serves two goals: 1) gather user feedback on proposed features, and 2) act as a tangible probe to prompt reflection and discussion about user agency and control in RS.

-We chose TikTok as the display platform for the \textit{provotype} due to its global popularity and diverse content (e.g., lifestyle, learning, news, entertainment) \cite{boeker2022empirical, alley2022long}, which facilitates engagement with and discussion of our features across different content scenarios.
-Nevertheless, since the core AI recommendation mechanisms are similar across platforms, TikTok was used solely to demonstrate functionality, not to imply the features are limited to TikTok or social media.
-Where applicable, our descriptions and findings were translated into insights generalizable beyond social media.
+We chose TikTok as the display platform for the \textit{provotype} due to its global popularity and diverse content ecosystem (e.g., lifestyle, learning, news, entertainment) \cite{boeker2022empirical, alley2022long}, which can facilitate engagement and allow participants to consider a wider range of content scenarios.
+Nevertheless, as core AI recommendation mechanisms are similar across platforms, TikTok served solely as a visual scaffold, not to imply the features are limited to it or social media.
+Wherever applicable, we translated descriptions and findings into insights that generalize beyond social media.